Comparing and Contrasting

 The finest champagnes do not have as great a potential to age in an interesting way as the more common ones.

-For non-native speakers of English, there is often confusion about when to use "as" and when to use "like".
-For some explanation of the different ways they are used follow this link "As" or "Like"? then try these exercises "As" or "Like"?
+For non-native speakers of English, there is often confusion about when to use “as” and when to use “like”.
+For some explanation of the different ways they are used, refer to this PDF document “As” or “Like”? then try these exercises “As” or “Like”?

 For each of the sentences below, choose from the drop down box which of the linking expressions would fit best in the gap.

 1.) ____________ the paperwork is still time-consuming, it was much more complicated before the government reforms.

 2.)
 The U.K. _________________ Greece has an enormous financial deficit to manage.

 3.)
 The accused was acquitted on this occasion. _________________, he went on to commit many other crimes in the next ten years.